iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 ### @itwin/core-frontend

-[Viewport.setEventController]($frontend) was only ever intended to be used by [ViewManager]($frontend).
+[ScreenViewport.setEventController]($frontend) was only ever intended to be used by [ViewManager]($frontend).
 In the unlikely event that you are using it for some (probably misguided) purpose, it will continue to behave as before, but it will be removed in a future major version.